Oil money is flooding Guyana. Who will benefit? | Economy

 Since the government changed hands, the roles have started to reverse, with many Afro-Guyanese complaining that sugar-producing communities are receiving massive investment, while their own neighborhoods are neglected.

-The Uitvlugt Estate, west of Georgetown, has lost hundreds of workers to other industries as the former government refused to adjust wages, said its manager Yudhishthira Mana.
+The Uitvlugt Estate, west of Georgetown, has lost hundreds of workers to other industries as the old government refused to adjust wages, said its manager Yudhishthira Mana.

 Fifty miles south, however, in the mostly Afro-Guyanese bauxite mining town of Linden, much of the population is wary.